 - Discomfort or pain during sex

-It’s hard to say if Bremelanotide is safe for consumption due to it still being in a trial phase and the FDA’s hold on the production of it.
+It’s hard to say if Bremelanotide is safe for consumption due to it still being in a trial phase and the FDA’s hold on its production of it.
 However, studies thus far suggest that it is highly beneficial, especially for women, in combatting the symptoms of sexual dysfunction.
 Until Bremelanotide hits the market, it is hard to determine if the drug is truly addictive or produces any other negative side effects.